nedpals/opentaxjs/README.md

 # opentaxjs

-opentaxjs is a proposed JavaScript library designed to handle tax calculations based on predefined rules.
-It allows developers to implement tax logic in their applications easily.
-For now, this is primarily designed for the Philippine tax system, but it can be extended to support other tax systems as well.
+opentaxjs is a JavaScript library designed to handle tax calculations based on predefined rules.
+It allows developers to implement tax logic in their applications using a structured, auditable, and maintainable rules format.
+While initially designed for the Philippine tax system, it can be extended to support other tax systems as well.

 ## Motivation
 Stumbling upon the [tax directory subsite of BetterGov.ph](https://taxdirectory.bettergov.ph/), I noticed significant gaps and inconsistencies in its tax calculation feature.
 This is not an isolated issue; many similar websites and applications force developers to implement their own custom logic, which leads to problems with accuracy, consistency, and testability.